 Ways to Preserve & Protect Long Island’s Historic Places

-- the distinctive characteristics of an architectural building type or period and/or accomplishments of high artistic value
+- Distinctive characteristics of an architectural building type or period and/or high artistic value.

 - Potential to yield archaeological information important about prehistory or history.

 Historic Resources Surveys: Surveys are a basic tool for identifying and documenting significant historic sites and districts.
 Surveys often precede nominations for listing on the National Register of Historic Places or local landmark designation.
 The Preservation League of New York State’s Preserve New York Grant Program offers funding support for local governments and non-profit organizations to hire a professional consultant to conduct a historic resources survey.